-The initial management session of the card must be performed with the TELNET CARD command.
+The initial management session of the card must be performed with the TELNET CARD command, as explained in this procedure.

 If you are continuing directly from the previous procedure, start with step 3.
 To start a management session on the card, perform the following procedure: